openharmony/docs/en/release-notes/api-change/v3.2-beta/js-apidiff-event-and-notification.md

-# JS API Changes of the Common Event and Notification Framework
+# JS API Changes of the Common Event and Notification Subsystem

-The table below lists the APIs changes of the common event and notification framework in OpenHarmony 3.2 Beta1 over OpenHarmony 3.1 Release.
+The table below lists the APIs changes of the common event and notification subsystem in OpenHarmony 3.2 Beta1 over OpenHarmony 3.1 Release.

 ## API Changes